Risks and Costs of Preterm Birth

 There is a substantial body of research that documents the many benefits of infant massage.
 The following studies provide additional support to anyone considering the use of massage on their infant.

 Scafidi et al, 1990 Forty preterm infants were assigned to treatment and control groups.
-The treatment infants averaged a 21% greater weight gain per day, were discharged 5 days earlier.
+The treatment infants averaged a 21% greater weight gain per day and were discharged 5 days earlier.

 Scafidi et al, 1993 Preterm infants were randomly assigned to a massage therapy or control group.
 The massage therapy infants gained significantly more weight per day than the control infants.
 Seventy percent of the massage therapy infants were classified as high weight gainers whereas only forty percent of the control infants were classified as high weight gainers.